Welcome to our apprenticeships

-Are you ready to embark on a journey that combines hands-on experience, tailored training, and a pathway to a fulfilling career?
-LNER's apprenticeships are your gateway to unlocking your potential and shaping a successful future in the railway industry.
+Are you ready to embark on a journey that combines hands-on experience, tailored training and a pathway to a fulfilling career?
+Apprenticeships here at LNER are your gateway to unlocking your potential and shaping a successful future in the railway industry.

 Why consider an apprenticeship with LNER?

 At LNER, we believe in investing in our people and providing growth opportunities.
-Our apprenticeships are designed to offer a unique blend of practical learning, professional development, and a supportive community that sets the stage for a rewarding career.
+Our apprenticeships are designed to offer a unique blend of practical learning, professional development and a supportive community that set the stage for a rewarding career.
 Whether you're new to the rail industry or looking to switch career paths, an apprenticeship with LNER could be the stepping stone you need.

 • Hands-on learning: Dive into the heart of the railway industry with practical, on-the-job experience that allows you to apply your skills in real-world situations.